citizensanction/anthonyrussano.com/source/_posts/websites/naturalhealingsearch.md

 https://www.naturalhealingsearch.com

-Anthony Russano created NaturalHealingSearch.com a number of years ago.
-The site was originally named AlchemistCookbook.com
+Natural Healing Search is an online encyclopedia created and maintained by Anthony Russano.
+There are more than 200 articles published to date.

-NaturalHealingSearch.com is a continually updated encyclopedia of more than 200 of natural healing items.
-The site includes an alphabetical list of articles, a keyword glossary and cross index of terms, as well as a full-text search feature, all for free without any registration process.
+The mission of Natural Healing Search is to publish curated research from respected, peer-review journals.

-The focus of the Natural Healing Search is to curate cutting-edge research papaers published by respected, peer-review science journals and present the data in a meaningful way for end users to sift through.
+The goal of this website is to present the information in a meaningful way for users to engage with.
+The layout includes a full-text search, alphabetical list of articles, keyword cross-index, and glossary of terms.

 <!-- <img src="https://res.cloudinary.com/alchemist-cookbook/image/upload/w_200,f_auto/anthony-russano/me.jpg" style="border-radius: 5px; float:left; margin: 5px;"> -->